 Science-based targets are organizational targets that show how much and how quickly organizations need to reduce their Greenhouse Gas emissions in order to prevent the worst effects of climate change from happening.

-Why should we pay significant attention to Science-based Targets?
+Why should we pay attention to Science-based Targets?

 Measuring and implementing sustainable change as an organization is increasingly becoming a more important criterion from various stakeholders and investors.
-If you’re a larger organization, you will have a large impact on the environment because of your size and global environmental footprint and will be expected to do something about it.
+If you’re a larger organization, you will have a large impact on the environment because of your size.
+And will be expected to do something about it.

 With these targets, your sustainability efforts are validated, placed in the bigger sustainability picture, and aligned with the CPD (Carbon Disclosure Project) and the GHG Protocol.

 These comparable targets will provide many organizations with:

 - Attract talent.